Payoff-Free Coordination Reveals Hidden Quantum Correlation Structure: Results

 \section{Results}

 We report how entanglement-mediated sampling in the Hidden-Field Coordination (HFC) model modifies the \emph{distributional structure} of multi-agent coordination.
 Throughout, we compare three strategy families: (i) independent classical sampling, (ii) a shared-latent classical coordination model (optimized over $q$ for differential metrics), and (iii) a quantum-correlated strategy implemented by mapping measurement outcomes of an $N$-qubit $W$ state to local actions via the \emph{Spontaneous Leader Election} protocol.
-All strategies are evaluated under identical hidden-field realizations and identical local intel perturbations; the quantum strategy additionally includes depolarizing noise of strength $\lambda$ applied prior to measurement.
-Rather than framing outcomes in terms of payoff optimization, we focus on observable signatures in the joint action distributions that distinguish coordination mechanisms under identical no-communication constraints and identical hidden-field/intel channels.
+All strategies are evaluated under identical hidden-field realizations and identical local intel perturbations; the quantum strategy additionally includes gate-level depolarizing noise of strength $\lambda$ in the $W$-state preparation circuit.
+No payoff is computed anywhere below.
+Every quantity reported is a functional of the joint action distribution alone.